NanoRes/Owner-Governed-Asset-Ledger/README.md

 Once your namespace is live, use the scripted helpers to operate it:

-- **Rotate the registry authority** with `npm run set-authority` when governance changes hands.【F:docs/ogal-cli/ogal-cli-public-guide.md†L68-L85】
+- **Rotate the registry authority** with `npm run set-authority` when governance changes hands.
 - **Pause or resume minting** via `npm run set-paused` during maintenance windows.
-- **Rotate the collection update authority** back and forth between the OGAL mint-authority PDA and a human wallet when editing Metaplex metadata.【F:docs/ogal-protocol/collection-authority-rotation.md†L26-L109】
+- **Rotate the collection update authority** back and forth between the OGAL mint-authority PDA and a human wallet when editing Metaplex metadata.
 - **Inspect collection alignment** with `npm run inspect-collection` whenever mint guard rails trigger to confirm the namespace, collection, and PDA seeds match.